feathersjs-ecosystem/feathers-reactive/README.md

 - `never` - Returns a stream from the service promise that only emits the method call data and never updates after that
 - `smart` (default) - Returns a stream that smartly emits updated list data based on the services real-time events.
 It does not re-query any new data (but does not cover some cases in which the `always` strategy can be used).
-- `always` - Re-runs the original query to always get fresh data from the server on any matching real-time event.
-Avoid this list strategy if possible since it can put a higher load on the server than necessary.
+- `always` - Re-runs the original query to always get fresh data from the server on any matching real-time event. __Avoid this list strategy if possible__ since it will put a higher load on the server than necessary.

 ## Usage